Travis Perkins PLC : Director/PDMR Shareholding () | aktiencheck.de

 dpa-AFX

-Following the above transaction the total beneficial holding for Mr Anthony Buffin is 133,149 shares.
+Following the above transaction the total beneficial holding for Mr Alan Williams is 70,000 shares.

 The Notification of Dealing Form can be found below.